ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 ## Upcoming talks, webinars, podcasts, etc.

-- During the virtual data2day conference on October 20th 2020, I'll be talking about [The Good, the Bad and the Ugly: how (not) to visualize data](https://www.data2day.de/lecture.php?id=12321&source=0) (German)
+- During the ML Summit in April 2021, I'll give a virtual workshop on [how to visualize data effectively](https://ml-summit.de/machine-learing/the-good-the-bad-and-the-ugly-analysen-effektiv-visualisieren-und-kommunizieren/) (German only).

 ---